 Cost

-The boom in the Healthcare costs is a worrying sign for everybody especially the developed countries.
+The boom in Healthcare costs is a worrying sign for everybody, especially the developed countries.

-The situation is such that it gave rise to “Medical Tourism” in which patients with critical conditions access healthcare facilities of the developing nations which costs them as less as one-tenth.
+The situation is such that it gave rise to “Medical Tourism” in which patients with critical conditions access healthcare facilities in developing nations which costs them as little as one-tenth.
 IoT in healthcare as a concept is a fascinating and promising idea.

 The rise of IoT is exciting for everybody due to its different scope of use in various sectors.
 In Healthcare it has several applications.
 Here are some remarkable IoT applications in healthcare: